Four Different Types of In-Ground Pools and How to Choose One

 Best for: Least expensive in-ground pools

-Pools that are lined with vinyl are built with metal or plastic frames above ground or set into the excavated hole.
-Prefab supporting walls or panels made of plastic, steel, or aluminum are joined to the frame, making a form that is then lined with heavy vinyl to create the pool shell.
 The bottom of a vinyl liner sits on a bed of sand or other material, while the top is held down by the coping, which creates a finished edge and also acts as a border for the pool deck.
 Vinyl liner pools are the least expensive in-ground swimming pools and can be built in any size and shape.

-Like other materials, vinyl deteriorates over time with exposure to the elements as well as pool chemicals.
+Like other finishes, vinyl deteriorates over time with exposure to the elements as well as pool chemicals.
 Some liners come equipped with fungus and UV inhibitors, which can extend the life of a vinyl liner from 10 years to about 18 years.
 Depending on your location, a vinyl pool can be the least expensive option, running approximately $20,000 to $50,000.

 Pros